 - Develop simple and elegant solutions to prevent falls, such as using sand on slippery surfaces, ensuring stability of railings and teaching client how to walk with a cane.

 - Work with employees who have experienced injury and their employers to develop a daily schedule of graded, meaningful activities that may reduce the risk of (re)injury, increase physical fitness.

 - Provide recommendations and build strategies for communities, stakeholders and decision makers on the effectiveness of innovative home or community support options.

 - Help clients rebuild confidence in their daily lives after a fall.

 These online resources are free and we encourage you to share them with as many people as possible: clients, families, referrers, physicians, colleagues, insurers, politicians and administrators.
 They are yours to use as you see fit and to help you advocate for your own practice and for the profession of occupational therapy.

-Don’t forget to share you advocacy initiatives with us at email@example.com
+Don’t forget to share your advocacy initiatives with us at firstname.lastname@example.org

 - Occupational Therapy in Primary Care (2013),

 - Occupational Therapy and Driver Rehabilitation (2009),